lars-t-hansen/moz-sandbox/swat/MANUAL.md

    A SchemeFloatingLiteral on its own denotes an f64.

    NaN is written as "+nan.0" or "-nan.0" (they denote the same value).
    Infinities are written +inf.0 and -inf.0 respectively.
 All these can be prefixed with "D." or "F."

    TODO: A constant that can be widened without loss of precision in a given type context should be widened.  eg, assuming i is int64, (+ i 0) should just work.
 This happens frequently.
 Also see above, about general automatic widening.

+String-literal ::= SchemeStringLiteral

+   For the time being one might want to be careful about including non-printable characters.

 Id         ::= SchemeSymbol but not Prefixed or Reserved or Compound